Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/1-azure-storage.md

 	]
 	```

-	This file defines ten virtual cameras that will transmit events to the IoT hub.
+	This file defines ten virtual cameras that will upload photos to blob storage.
 Each "camera" contains a device ID as well as a latitude and a longitude specifying the camera's location.

 	> The latitudes and longitudes correspond to points on the coast of Northern Canada's [Cornwallis Island](https://en.wikipedia.org/wiki/Cornwallis_Island_(Nunavut)), which is one of the best sites in all of Canada to spot polar bears.
 It is also adjacent to [Bathurst Island](https://en.wikipedia.org/wiki/Bathurst_Island_(Nunavut)), which is home to the [Polar Bear Pass National Wildlife Area](https://www.canada.ca/en/environment-climate-change/services/national-wildlife-areas/locations/polar-bear-pass.html).